Formal Feature Interpretation of Hybrid Systems: Case Studies and Experimental Results

 \begin{example} \emph{\textit{Unsafe Operating Temperature:} Reactor temperatures that if reached can lead to reactor meltdown.} \end{example} {

 }

-{The condition of meltdown occurs when the reactor temperature rises above a safe threshold.
-The reactor can be in a state in which the temperature of the reactor is below this safe threshold, but has crossed a point-of-no-return, i.e. neither control rod can be inserted, inevitably leading to a state of reactor meltdown.
+The condition of meltdown occurs when the reactor temperature, $x$, rises above the safe threshold, $T_{safe}$.
+The reactor can be in a state in which $x < T_{safe}$, but has crossed a point-of-no-return, i.e. neither control rod can be inserted, inevitably leading to a state of reactor meltdown.
 A safety property that checks for the safe operation of the reactor, with a traditional model checking approach, would only yield one of the many possible failures.
 However, it is of greater interest to identify the minimum temperature at which such a failure can occur.
 Knowledge of this corner enables a designer to design a suitable strategy for managing the rods.
 A feature analysis, unlike traditional model checking, yields these corner cases.
-Figure~\ref{fig:unsafe} shows one such corner case obtained using the methodologies of Section~\ref{sec:SMT}, in which the red bold line marks a point-of-no-return.
-Observe that from this point the temperature {\tt x} rises, passing through safe temperatures and beyond into the unsafe region of meltdown.
-In this scenario, the timers for both rods are below their thresholds, preventing their insertion.}
+Furthermore, for such a feature where only boundary events characterizing a failure are known, the second technology proposed (feature analysis with SMT) can provide the precise event sequence that yields a feature match, thereby filling the gap specified in the {\tt \#\#[0:\$]} construct.
+Figure~\ref{fig:unsafe} shows a corner case obtained using the methodology of Section~\ref{sec:SMT}, in which the red vertical line marks a point-of-no-return.
+Observe that from this point {\tt x} rises, passing through {\em safe} temperatures and beyond into the unsafe region of meltdown.
+In this scenario, both rod-timers are below their thresholds, preventing their insertion.